newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 ```
 You should get an inference response with the predicted label.

-2. You can try different launguages by changing the language code.
+2. You can try different languages by changing the language code.
 Try this request for extracting text from a French Traffic Sign.

 ![French Image](https://www.maisonlaudiere.com/s/cc_images/teaserbox_460639.jpg)